Home » Are there pitfalls to the seller rent back?

 First of all, congratulations on your home purchase!
 Inventory in La Crescenta remains tight, and being flexible got you a home you love.
 This scenario is common; I have represented numerous clients in seller rent-back situations without a problem.
 Some things to consider:

-1) Check with your mortgage lender to find out how long of a rent back they will allow.
-Some lenders will not offer you the (lower) owner occupied interest rate if the rent back exceeds 30 days (they may only offer the higher non-owner-occupied rate).
-If this is an issue discuss with your Realtor® how the rent back can be handled outside of escrow.
+• Check with your mortgage lender to determine how long a rent-back they will allow.
+Some lenders will not offer the lower owner-occupied interest rate if the rent-back exceeds 30 days and may instead apply the higher non-owner-occupied rate.
+If this creates an issue, discuss with your Realtor® how to structure the rent-back outside of escrow.

-2) The seller agrees to maintain the home in the same condition as it was when you agreed to purchase; you may want to drive by the home and make certain that the landscape is being properly maintained.
-The seller should continue paying their gardener, pool man (if applicable), etc.
+• Require the seller to maintain the home in the same condition as when you agreed to purchase it.
+You may want to drive by the home to confirm that the seller maintains the landscaping properly.
+The seller should continue paying the gardener, pool service (if applicable), and other ongoing maintenance providers.

-3) There should also be a fully executed rental agreement specifying the terms of the rental.
+• Execute a fully completed rental agreement that clearly specifies the terms of the rent-back arrangement.

-4) In addition to a final walk through (where you verify the condition of the home) prior to closing escrow, you should have another walk through several days before the seller/tenant moves out.
-Furthermore, if you think there may be problems take pictures.
+• In addition to a final walk-through (where you verify the condition of the home) before closing escrow, you should have another walk-through several days before the seller/tenant moves out.
+Furthermore, if you think there may be problems, take pictures.

 Over the years, I have been involved in numerous rent backs without issue.
 Congratulations on your purchase.